OPEC Daily Basket Price Stood At $41.22 A Barrel Thursday - UrduPoint

 OPEC Daily Basket Price Stood At $41.22 A Barrel Thursday

-VIENNA, (UrduPoint / Pakistan Point News / WAM - 25th Sep, 2020) The price of OPEC basket of thirteen crudes stood at $41.22 a barrel on Thursday, compared with $41.40 the previous day, according to OPEC Secretariat calculations.
+VIENNA, (UrduPoint / Pakistan Point News / WAM - 28th Sep, 2020) The price of OPEC basket of thirteen crudes stood at US$41.22 a barrel on Thursday, 24th September, 2020, compared with $41.40 the previous day, according to OPEC Secretariat calculations.